-This is a simple medication that is administered in two parts.
-Opioid addiction is quite serious, and it must be addressed with a powerful medication that will help the patient overcome opioid withdrawal cravings.
-It is often combined with therapy in a clinical setting, and both work together to enable the patient to overcome their addiction.
+Suboxone is a simple medication that is administered in two parts.
+Opioid addiction is quite serious, and it must be addressed with an effective medication that will help the patient reduce their cravings and withdrawal symptoms.
+Suboxone is combined with therapy in a clinical setting, and both work together to enable the patient to overcome their addiction.
 Suboxone contains buprenophrine an opioid addiction drug, and naloxone, a drug used to block the effects of opioids.

 Patients must be seen by a medical professional in order to begin opioid addiction treatment with Suboxone.
 Many have found success with this method even if they’ve not been able to recover any other way.
 However, all patients manage their sobriety differently, and the first step is making the decision to use the medication.
 The most effective Suboxone treatment programs combine behavioral counseling for the patient, and sometimes for family and friends, as well.

 Suboxone is somewhat new to the market.
 It was first made available as part of an addiction treatment program in the United States in 2003.
-It continues to be used by doctors and psychologists who believe that it is the best option for their patients, who are seeking simpler ways to enhance the healing process.
-These medical professionals know their patients are often in desperate need of treatment that can truly help change their lives.
+It continues to be used by doctors and psychologists who believe that it is the best option for their patients, especially those who are seeking simpler ways to enhance the healing process.
+These medical professionals know their patients are often in desperate need of opioid addiction treatment that can truly help change their lives.
 Addiction Outreach Clinic often prescribes a Suboxone treatment for opioid rehab.

-#5: Suboxone is Trusted by Reputable Opioid Addiction Treatment Centers
+Fact #5: Suboxone is Trusted by Reputable Opioid Addiction Treatment Centers (Suboxone clinics)

-Many facilities around the world are adopting this Suboxone for opioid addiction because it has been shown to deliver better results.
-It reduces the impact of the withdrawal symptoms that make recovery from opioid addiction so difficult.
+Many facilities around the world are adopting this a Suboxone treatment for opioid addiction because it has been shown to deliver better results.
+It reduces the impact of the opioid withdrawal symptoms that make recovery from heroin and other opioid addiction so difficult.
 Patients who are prescribed this medication often experience significant positive changes in their lives, which enables them to move beyond many of the problems that plagued them in the past.

-Addiction Outreach Clinic provides consistent medically-based monitoring.
+Addiction Outreach Clinic provides medication-assisted treatment and monitoring.
 This allows us to develop a treatment plan that is appropriate, effective, and specific to our patient’s needs.
-For more information on opioid addiction treatment at AOC, contact us at 330-259-4849, or email to schedule an appointment – it’s fast, easy and confidential.
+For more information on our opioid addiction treatment program, contact us at 330-259-4849, or email to schedule an appointment – it’s fast, easy and confidential.